Why Visit Turkey – 21 Reasons We Love Türkiye

 Although this vibrant, culture-rich city has so much to see that you could stay there for months, the highlights can be ticked off during your quick weekend trip to Turkey.

-The highlights you could focus on include the largest covered market in the world – the Grand Bazaar, the 6th century Hagia Sophia mosque, or the Bosphorus Bridge that connects Europe and Asia.
+The highlights you could focus on include the largest covered market in the world – the Grand Bazaar, the 6th-century Hagia Sophia mosque, or the Bosphorus Bridge that connects Europe and Asia.

 To make things easier for you, you could join an Istanbul Tour and learn all you need to know about Turkey from a knowledgeable local guide.
-If you have more than two days, then you can take a day trip to the nearby Bursa or the unique Polish village of Polonezköy.
+If you have more than two days, you can take a day trip to nearby Bursa or to the unique Polish village of Polonezköy.

 17. Turkey Has 82,693 Mosques To Discover

-In case you fall in love with the Hagia Sophia or the Sultan Ahmed Mosque in Istanbul and want to explore more mosques – there are 82,691 more in the country!
+In case you fall in love with the Hagia Sophia or the Sultan Ahmed Mosque in Istanbul and want to explore more mosques, there are 82,691 more in the country!
 But the majority of them – over 3,100 are in Istanbul.

 18. It Is Still Largely Undiscovered, Making It An Ideal Destination For Off-The-Beaten-Path Travel